 The Best Colombian Food (Comida Típica) in Medellín

-So far on the Medellin Guru site we have looked at seven of the best Colombian food restaurants in the Medellín metro area with good comida típica – traditional Colombian dishes:
+On the Medellin Guru site we have looked at eight of the best Colombian food restaurants in the Medellín metro area with good comida típica – traditional Colombian dishes:

 - El Rancherito (with nine locations)